 Ian has written widely, including for John Paul the Preacher’s Press, Expository Times and for UTU publications.
 Ian’s interests include systematic theology, the ethics of warfare, contextual theology, urban theology and urban ministry, as well as a social radical interpretations of scripture.

 Ian is married to Liz and they have two grown up sons, Andrew and Peter.
 He enjoys films and plays in the local church’s snooker team.

-Christine Dutton, PhD supervisor, is a Methodist minister in the Chester and Delamere Circuit and is just about to complete her PhD with UTU exploring Fresh Expressions of Church.
+Christine Dutton, PhD supervisor, is a Methodist minister in the Chester and Delamere Circuit and has completed her PhD with UTU exploring Fresh Expressions of Church.

 John Vincent, PhD Supervisor, is a Methodist Minister and was President of the Conference in 1989-1990.
 Since 1970 he has worked in Sheffield in the Inner City Ecumenical Mission and the Urban Theology Unit, which he founded in 1969.
 John’s doctorate is in Discipleship in Mark (Basel University, 1960), after study with Oscar Cullmann and Karl Barth.

 John was Director of UTU until 1997, and continues as a part-time tutor.
 He co-chaired the Methodist Report, The Cities in 1997, and jointly with Chris Rowland edits the series British Liberation Theology.
 John is the author of over 30 books, including Methodism Unbound: Christ and Methodism for the 21st Century (2016).

 In 2004, he was made an honorary fellow of St Deiniol’s Library.
 In 2005, he received a Sheffield University Centenary Award, and in 2006-07 was chaplain to the Lord Mayor of Sheffield.
 John convenes the annual Summer School at UTU, held each July.